OPT Medical Laboratory Technician Jobs

 Address OPT proactively in your cover letter

 State your OPT start date, expiration, and STEM extension eligibility upfront.
-Hiring managers in healthcare often confuse OPT with H-1B sponsorship.
+Hiring managers in healthcare often confuse OPT with H-1B visa sponsorship.
 A clear, one-paragraph explanation prevents your application from being filtered out before a recruiter reads your credentials.

 Apply during hospital budget cycles